 I am a Bachelor of Music graduate, Vocal Coach and Singer-Songwriter so I love combining my love of music and children together!
 Performing is something that I am super passionate about, but also something that hasn’t been the easiest journey so sharing my experience for the kids can sometimes be life changing for them.

 Yazzie the Bright Yellow Backpack and her friend Ollie the Orange started in Sydney in April 2019 and have been venturing their way around Australia’s vacation care centres.
 We are looking forward to releasing our 7 week series into primary schools mid 2020.

 This program is run in accordance with the Primary PDHPE and Creative Arts syllabus and MTOP learning outcomes.
 It incorporates character puppets, stories and creative team building activities, music, drama and storytelling.
 Coupled with the book and puppets is a theme, which is built upon each week, building repetition and teaching children practical examples to follow in their everyday lives.

 Main topics discussed in the program are:

-- Integrity and character
+Integrity and character

-Children are encouraged in their creativity, working together in teams and individually.
+Children through the sessions have opportunity to enhance their own and others’ health, safety, wellbeing and participation in physical and creative arts activities.
+Students develop self-management, interpersonal and movement skills to become empowered, self-confident and socially responsible citizens.
 Combined with practical examples they will not only build skills in the performing arts, but build their social skills as well.
 Children of all ages will really connect with all the characters stories, putting themselves in the characters’ shoes.
 Whether they are the bully or the one being bullied, whether they are struggling with anxiety and depression, self-esteem, lacking in confidence or just trying to fit in, they will love this encouraging, educational, engaging and entertaining Rainbow Backpack self-development series.

 For more information get in contact with us below.
 We would love to meet you!